|Nutrition Facts (per serving)|

 Gather the ingredients.

-Fold the cheese mixture into the whipped cream.
+Fold the cheese and curd mixture into the whipped cream.

 Assemble the Cake